|Go to verse:|

 |Jer 7:24||- (top)|

 “rising up early and sending them.”
 This is an idiom meaning to send again and again.
 The idea is that God rose up early and sent His prophets, and sent them over and over as the day progressed.
-We have kept the idiom but inserted the meaning of the idiom by adding “again and again” in italics.
+The REV has kept the idiom but inserted the meaning of the idiom by adding “again and again” in italics.
 [For more on this idiom and where it occurs, see commentary on Jeremiah 26:5].(top)

 |Jer 7:26||- (top)|